 It is important to recognize that with this level of study, constraints and reinforcements are not necessarily associated with major contingencies occurring only at the highest peak hour of the year.
 Instead, they are associated with contingencies occurring any time during broader stretches of heavy loading that may or may not encompass that one maximum peak hour.
-In situations when actual demand somewhat exceeds contingency design forecasts, there should be less concern that design criteria will be challenged unless a contingencies existing at times when loads exceed Peak Design Load levels should be quite small.
+In situations when actual demand somewhat exceeds contingency design forecasts, there should be less concern that design criteria will be challenged unless a contingency condition also exists at the same time.
+The probability of major contingencies existing at times when loads exceed Peak Design Load levels should be quite small.
 Furthermore, the period of exposure to those unplanned conditions should be kept brief if such an event were to occur.